 - See if the company will obtain a local permit if necessary and understands local building codes.

 If you’re determined to install your water heater yourself, first consult the manufacturer.
 Manufacturers usually have the necessary installation and instruction manuals.
-Also, contact your city or town for information about obtaining a permit, if necessary, and about local water heater installation codes.
+Also, contact your city or town for information about obtaining a permit, if necessary, and about local water heater installation and plumbing codes.

 To learn more these different water heaters or if you are interested in installing a new system, give BEST Air Conditioning Plumbing Repair a call today